The Mob Museum is going to expose you to history that your school textbooks didn't dare to cover.

 Located in the heart of downtown Las Vegas on Stewart Avenue and Third Street (right by Main Street Station), The Mob Museum is an interactive attraction showcasing the history of these famed gangsters.
 Here you'll get an inside look at organized crime's impact not only in Las Vegas, but its influence in America and the world.

-From the same design team that created the Rock and Roll Hall of Fame in Cleveland and the International Spy Museum in Washington D.C., the 41,000-square-foot Mob Museum includes about 16,000 square feet of exhibition space on three floors.
+From the same design team that created the Rock and Roll Hall of Fame in Cleveland and the International Spy Museum in Washington D.C., the 41,000-square-foot Mob Museum includes about 16,000 square feet of exhibition space on three floors and more than 1,000 iconic artifacts.
 It features in-depth exhibits about the mob, myths about the mob, and so much more.